Work spouse

-Historically, "work spouse" is a phrase, mostly in American English, referring to a co-worker, with whom one shares a special relationship, having bonds similar to those of a marriage.
+Work spouse, a term mostly used in American English, refers to a co-worker, with whom one shares a special relationship, having bonds similar to those of a marriage.
 Early references suggest that a work spouse may not just be a co-worker, but can also be someone in a similar field who the individual works closely with from a partnering company.

-A work spouse has been defined as “a special, platonic friendship with a work colleague characterized by a close emotional bond, high levels of disclosure and support, and mutual trust, honesty, loyalty, and respect”.
+One formal definition of such a relationship is "a special, Platonic friendship with a work colleague characterized by a close emotional bond, high levels of disclosure and support, and mutual trust, honesty, loyalty, and respect."

-A "work spouse" is also referred to as "workplace spouse", "work wife", or "office husband", "work husband", or "wusband".
+A work spouse is also referred to as workplace spouse, work wife, or office husband, "work husband, or wusband.

 Social documentation

 In one 2006 survey, 32% of workers said they had an "office husband" or "office wife".

 A CNN Money article characterizes the relationship as having the "immediate intimacy [of marriage] without commitment."

 One source characterizes the relationships as "platonic, close, opposite-sex couplings, with no strings attached."
 The phrase is, however, sometimes used for same-sex relationships.